open-telemetry/opentelemetry.io/content/en/blog/2024/getting-started-with-otelsql/index.md

 ```

 This `runSQLQuery` method creates a parent span first (it is an optional step,
-it makes the query spanes have a parent, and it looks good on the trace graph),
+it makes the query spans have a parent, and it looks good on the trace graph),
 then queries the current timestamp from the MySQL database.

 After this method, the `client` application finished and exited.
 And, these are